-- 5.4.1 No work shall commence without the written permit from CAG Divisions or other relevant authorities. - 5.4.2 Renovation, alteration, and/or addition works may commence when every proposed plan has been approved by AES together with the written permit from relevant authorities. - 5.4.3 Fire extinguisher requirements in A&A hoarding work space - a.
-Each fire extinguisher shall not cover more than 15m. - 5.4.4 All works carried out shall comply with all statutory requirements imposed by the relevant authorities.
-The tenant shall indicate when the renovations would be completed, and business resumed.
-About one or two days before this date, the co-ordinating division with AES and other divisions involved will carry out a site inspection. - 5.4.5 Upon AES's advice, if there are serious shortcomings, the co-ordinating division shall inform the tenant that he will not be allowed to resume operations until rectification is
+- 5.4.1 No work shall commence without the written permit from CAG Divisions. - 5.4.2 Renovation, alteration, and/or addition works may commence when every proposed plan has been approved by AES together with the written permit from relevant authorities. - 5.4.3 Fire extinguisher requirements in A&A hoarding workspace. [refer to clauses 4.3.7] - 5.4.4 All works carried out shall comply with all statutory requirements imposed by the relevant authorities.
+The tenant shall indicate when the renovations would be completed and to arrange for Pre-Opening Inspection (POI) with CAG Project Officer and AES before commencement of business. - 5.4.5 Upon AES's advice, if there are serious shortcomings, the co-ordinating division shall inform the tenant that he will not be allowed to resume operations until rectification is completed.
+Contingency arrangements by the co-ordinating division shall be made for critical business such as restaurants.

-- completed.
-Contingency arrangements by the co-ordinating division shall be made for critical business such as restaurants. - 5.4.6 However, if the shortcomings are minor, the co-ordinating division shall inform the tenant that he will be given 14 days to rectify these, failing which CAG would do so at the tenant's cost with an administrative charge (as set by CAG Finance Division). - 5.4.7 Commercial Division (CAG) or coordinating division shall ensure that the tenant can only start operation after FSC is obtained from FSSD and meeting any additional Fire Safety Requirements from AES. - 5.4.8 Tenants shall permit the Landlord (or any other authorised by the Landlord) to perform unannounced fire safety inspection of the premises at any time based on Appendix 1-3

-Summary of Fire Safety Requirements for CAG Managed Buildings, following which the Tenants and affected CAG division will receive a fire safety inspection report if any non-compliances are found. - 5.4.9 Tenants shall rectify any non-compliance of fire safety requirements, procedures or measures listed in the fire safety inspection report within such time period stated in that fire safety inspection report according to the recommendation(s) mentioned by the Landlord.
+- 5.4.6 However, if the shortcomings are minor, the co-ordinating division shall inform the tenant that he will be given 7 days to rectify these, failing which CAG would do so at the tenant's cost with an administrative charge (as set by CAG Finance Division). - 5.4.7 Commercial Division (CAG) or coordinating division shall ensure that the tenant can only start operation after FSC is obtained from FSSD and meeting any additional Fire Safety Requirements from AES. - 5.4.8 Tenants shall permit the Landlord (or any other authorised by the Landlord) to perform unannounced fire safety inspection of the premises at any time based on Appendix 1-3 Summary of Fire Safety Requirements for CAG Managed Buildings, following which the Tenants and affected CAG division will receive a fire safety inspection report if any noncompliances are found. - 5.4.9 Tenants shall rectify any non-compliance of fire safety requirements, procedures or measures listed in the fire safety inspection report within such time period stated in that fire safety inspection report according to the recommendation(s) mentioned by the Landlord.
 If any outstanding deficiencies are not rectified to the satisfaction of the Landlord as observed during the re-inspection after the stipulated period, the Landlord shall have the right to exercise its rights under the relevant tenancy agreement. - 5.4.10 No flammable substance (needed for renovation, alteration, and/or addition works) shall be stored in the Airport.
 If required, the prior clearance of AES Division shall be obtained.
 It shall be brought to site and removed from the airport on the very same day.